Wesleyelsew96/meal-planner-ai/README.md

 - Be mindful that generating or distributing copyrighted lyrics without permission may infringe rights.

 Ingest Local HTML Pages
 - Use `ingest_html.py` to parse saved HTML pages (e.g., pages you exported from a site you have permission to use) into the JSONL format used by training.
+The script attempts to extract BPM from common notations on guitar tab or sheet music pages (e.g., `BPM: 120`, `Tempo: 120`, `♩=120`, `q = 120`).
+It includes site-specific heuristics for Ultimate Guitar (best-effort parsing of embedded JSON for `tempo`, plus artist/title parsing from metadata).
+It also writes an optional `lyrics` field with the cleaned full text.

 Example
 ```